Achieving nutritional ketosis

 During the the first few days of a ketogenic diet, as the body adapts to burning fat instead of glucose, it's common to experience unpleasant side effects, which may include headaches, nausea, fatigue, irritability, and brain fog.
 Commonly referred to as keto flu or induction flu, this is a result of your body withdrawing from carbs and learning to create the enzymes that it needs in order to burn fat.
 Don’t worry — keto flu is normal and it doesn’t mean that a low-carb / ketogenic diet is wrong for you!
 It just means that your body is adjusting.
 Keto flu typically only lasts a couple of days.

-You can reduce symptoms of induction flu by taking several steps:
+Not everyone gets keto flu.
+You can prevent or reduce symptoms of induction flu by taking several steps:

 - If your diet is very high in refined carbohydrates, wean yourself off of them slowly and begin adding more complex carbs and fats into your diet.

 - Drink lots and lots of water.
 It’s important to stay properly hydrated.
 You will also likely find yourself peeing more than usual as your body releases glycogen stores.
 Drink more water than you think you need.